 4. Move the company’s news and updates announcement to in-app messages

 Emails have become somewhat of the golden standard for reaching out to customers and subscribers.
 First, we’re obsessed with capturing people’s emails, then we’re actively sending any news, update or blog post to their inboxes.
 But what if I tell you there’s a much better way to announce your product updates?
+You can check this article with some awesome feature announcement examples, but here’s one piece of advice from me.

 People who already use your product are the ones who care about its updates the most, right?
 So it makes sense to reach them directly while they’re using your service.
 You can do just that by sending in-app messages to them.